WELCOME TO CAROLINA CONCEPTIONS FERTILITY

 3. Women with a cancer diagnosis who want to preserve their eggs and fertility prior to undergoing chemotherapy

-At Carolina Conceptions, we use the vitrification (ultra-rapid freezing process) method because human eggs contain nutritional reserves: water, lipids, proteins, polysaccharides.
+At Carolina Conceptions Fertility, we use the vitrification (ultra-rapid freezing process) method because human eggs contain nutritional reserves: water, lipids, proteins, polysaccharides.
 When eggs are frozen without vitrification, ice crystals can be formed that damage their structure.
 Vitrification allows successful egg freezing without ice crystallization during the freezing process.
 Once frozen, eggs can remain in liquid nitrogen for many years until they are needed.

 Most women will produce between 5-20, depending on age and personal health circumstances.